The future of MarTechBy Catherine Frame on September 7, 2022

-For most retailers, the current approach to assembling a MarTech stack is clunky.
-It includes a complex web of point solutions – each with its own data set – usually linked to the channels that that piece of technology is aimed at.
+For many retailers, the current approach to assembling a martech stack is clunky and suboptimal.
+Quite often each piece of marketing technology has its own data set, usually linked to the channels that that piece of technology is aimed at.

-While this is great for looking at individual channel performance, it risks creating silos in a business; especially from a data perspective.
-Transactional data, for example, shows little in isolation.
-Customers with a large basket value or frequent purchases might be identified as ideal targets, even if they have consistently high returns.
+While this is great for looking at individual channel performance, it risks creating silos in a business – especially from a data perspective.

 The solution is a connected approach that unites data from across the entire customer journey.
 By analyzing every customer data touch point together, retailers gain a complete view of behavior, this can be leveraged to increase both customer experience and commercial performance.
 It’s an approach that will become commonplace, not least because it offers a significant competitive advantage.